 The most popular method used by analysts to understand the true value of an IP asset is the Income Method.
-Through this approach, the IP asset is appraised based on how much economic income it is expected to create, adjusted to the present-day value.
+Through this approach, we appraise the IP asset based on how much economic income it can create, adjusted to the present-day value.

 This is an effective method for IP assets that experience positive cash flows and for which we can easily estimate or access the cash flows to determine the market value of your IP.

 2. Market Method

 With this method, an analyst will use the market and comparables to gauge the value of the IP.
 The price paid for transferring rights to a similar, third-party IP asset is analyzed to determine the market price.
 This is a simple and straightforward way to conduct the valuation, which can be helpful if you are interested in establishing royalties and gauging tax information about your business.

 3. Cost Method

 The Cost Method calculates the cost of a similar or identical IP asset.
 This method is particularly well suited when the IP asset can be easily reproduced or if the economic benefits are not easily quantifiable.

 IP Valuation Conclusion